Kodkollektivet/documents/meetings/Meetings 2020/board_meeting_2020_11_24.md

 The board votes for having it or not:
 All in favor of subscribing for a month and try it out.

+The board decided to subscribe for 1 month to test
+The price 10$/month

 * Next speaker - ideas

 The same people organising the Codehubs are responsible for organising the virtual codehubs too.